Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Cross-Domain Adaptation

 We sample training images from the target domain $\mathcal{B}$ and use them to finetune the original real-face StyleGAN2 generator $\text{G}$ to get the domain-specific generator $\text{G}^*$ for domain $\mathcal{B}$.
 However, straightforward finetuning which updates all network parameters would distort the underlying latent space.
 To keep the latent consistency across all generators, we freeze the network layers relevant to latent embedding.
-To be specific, since we use the \textit{StyleSpace} $\mathcal{S}$, all style convolution layers and tRGB layers are fixed during the finetuning.
-Besides that, we use exactly the same loss functions and hyper-parameters as in StyleGAN2~\cite{DBLP:conf/cvpr/KarrasLAHLA20}.
-Eventually, we have $\text{G}$ and $\text{G}^*$ that share a same latent space $\mathcal{S}$.
+To be specific, since we use the style space $\mathcal{S}$, all style convolution layers and tRGB layers, \textit{i.e.}, the affine transformation layers, are fixed during the finetuning.
+Besides that, we use exactly the same loss functions and hyper-parameters as in StyleGAN2.
+Eventually, we have $\text{G}$ and $\text{G}^*$ that share the same latent space $\mathcal{S}$.
 A manipulated latent code $\bm{w}_g$, conditioned on human-face 3DMM attributes, could be mapped to different domains with the same controlled semantics.
+For this latent-consistent finetuning, we inherit the learning rate and hyperparameters of StyleGAN2 \cite{DBLP:conf/cvpr/KarrasLAHLA20}.

+Regarding the latent-consistent finetuning, the major difference between our method and AgileGAN \cite{DBLP:journals/tog/SongLLMLZC21} is that we innovatively align the style space by fixing the affine transformation layers and finetuning the remaining layers of StyleGAN2 \cite{DBLP:conf/cvpr/KarrasLAHLA20}, while AgileGAN aligns the \(\mathcal{W}+\) space by directly finetuning all layers of StyleGAN2.
+Our design is tailored for the target of a disentangled mapping in the style space, and it is shown to achieve better alignment with consistent editings.